jina-ai/jina/docs/fundamentals/executor/executor-quiz-source.md

 - As a zip file
 - Directly as a git repo
-- As a Python package in a git repo
+- As a Python package in a git repo --correct-answer--
 - Jina doesn't support multi-file Executors

 > When you are working with multiple python files, [you should organize them as a Python package](https://docs.jina.ai/fundamentals/executor/repository-structure/) and put them in a special folder inside your repository (as you would normally do with Python packages).